nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example:

 -   `rate id/1 r/3` adds a performance rating to an employee of ID 1 with a rating of 3: Satisfactory.

 ### Exiting the program : `exit`

 Exits the program.

 Format: `exit`

+### Clearing the data : `clear`

+Clears all the data currently stored in the database.

+Format: `clear`

 ### Saving the data